-Using THC carts come with more advantages over conventional joints or blunts.
+Using THC carts comes with more advantages over conventional joints or blunts.
 These include:

 One of the reasons carts are so popular is that they deliver a potent but balanced experience.
 However, this depends on the type of cannabis extract in the chamber.

 Live resin carts offer a richer experience in terms of flavor and smell due to the abundance of other cannabis compounds like flavonoids and terpenes.
 You are unlikely to get the same experience with distillate carts due to the loss of terpenes during extraction and processing.
-Distillates are yellowish runny oil composed majorly of cannabinoids.
+Distillates are yellowish, runny oils composed mostly of cannabinoids.